 1. Have a Networking Game Plan

 Before you even consider attending a real estate conference or convention, figure out what you want to accomplish there.
-This might be something as simple as learning specific new skills, finding investors for your startup, or recruiting new agents for your brokerage.
+This might be something as simple as learning specific new skills, finding investors for your startup, or recruiting new real estate agents for your brokerage.
 Once you’ve set your goals, you can then figure out which attendees or sessions to target when networking to accomplish your goals.

 Many smaller real estate conferences publish lists of attendees for the very reason of networking.
 Do your homework and try to come up with a list of people you’d like to network with at the conference.
 Sometimes reaching out over LinkedIn in advance and setting up lunches or drinks can be a helpful way to get a head start.
 Also, referencing that LinkedIn headshot right before meeting is a great way to know which person you’re looking for in a room often crowded with people.

 Even in the age of frighteningly powerful CRMs, business cards still matter.
 Having a physical reminder to reach out to someone you’ve met can help increase responses rates.
 Sifting through the thousands of entries in your CRM just isn’t the same as a physical card you can hold.

 Need to spruce up your business card?
 Check out our list of the top 25 real estate business cards for some inspiration in design, presentation, and how to make your cards stand out from the others.

 Almost everyone feels special when someone remembers their name.
 If you’re like me, that can sometimes be a challenge.
 Be sure when you’re introduced to someone to make an internal association that keeps that name locked in, and use their name in conversation to help the process along.
 Using someone’s name in conversation helps you instantly transcend your interaction from the superficial to the personal.
 Especially with so many people to chat with at a real estate convention, remembering someone’s name makes them feel important.